Solar Facts and Questions

 How Many Solar Panels Do You Need?

 How many solar panels does the average house need?
 How many solar panels do I need for a 3-bedroom house?
 How many solar panels do I need for a 2000 sq. ft. home?
-These are all common questions for an aspiring solar homeowner.
-Determining how many solar panels you’ll need for your home requires first knowing what your goals are.
+These are all common questions for aspiring solar homeowners.
+Determining how many solar panels you’ll need for your home requires first knowing what your energy goals are.

-Do you want to minimize your carbon footprint?
+Do you want to minimize your carbon emissions?
 Maximize the return on your investment?
 Save as much money as possible?

-Most people want to save money while minimizing their environmental impact.
+Most people want to save money while minimizing environmental impacts.

-To calculate how many solar panels you need, you need to understand:
+To calculate how many solar panels you need installed on your roof, you need to understand:

 1. Your home's average energy requirements